 If you were not paid your wages, you may choose to file an administrative claim with the Maryland Division of Labor, Licensing and Regulation, or you may choose to file a lawsuit.
 A lawyer can explain your deadline for filing your claim.
 He or she can also discuss the damages that you can pursue through an unpaid wage claim, including reimbursement for attorney’s fees and costs to bring your claim.

-An employment law attorney can assess your case during a free consultation.
+An unpaid overtime attorney can assess your case during a free consultation.
 He or she can also advise you if you may have additional claims against your employer, such as a breach of contract or wrongful termination lawsuit.

 A lawyer can discuss your legal options so that you can make informed decisions about how to proceed with your case.